kmu-total-info-system/locker-system-layout/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "[Bug] name of issues"
+title: "[Feature] name of issues"
-labels: bug
+labels: enhancement
 assignees: ''

 ---